clothes moths

 You must be proactive.
 To keep clothing moths a-thing-of-the-past, here are some tips and tricks:

-• Purchase Dr. Killigan’s Insect Buster and fill it with Dust to Dust Non-Toxic Insect Powder.
-Disperse this into any and all cracks and crevices where the moths may be gaining a foothold.
+• Purchase the Insect Buster and fill it with Dust to Dust Plant-Powered Insect Powder.
+Disperse this into all cracks and crevices where the moths may be gaining a foothold.

-• Keep clothing-moth-loving-attire that you don’t wear frequently in sealed clothing bags.
-If storing for a long period of time, I recommend vacuum-sealed plastic bags.
+• Keep clothing-moth-loving attire that you don’t wear frequently in sealed clothing bags.
+If storing for a long period of time, use vacuum-sealed plastic bags, placing a Cedar Plank in each one.

 • Have your wool carpets or rugs professionally cleaned twice a year.
 In the meantime, lift furniture and vacuum every square inch of these carpets and rugs.

 • Wash your clothes regularly.
-Moths are spellbound with the scent of urine, sweat, or food stains.
+Moths are spellbound by the scent of urine, sweat or food stains.

 • Purchase a freezer for those cashmere sweaters.